konacurrents/SemanticMarkerAPI/README.md

 are snipits of code are from various Semantic Marker™️  apps to give a flavor of the APIs.

 A valuable use of Tier I is a <i>Photo Bookmark</i> that links to photo cloud storage or social media stories.
-Basically the <i>metadata</i>, the hyper-links, are stored in the <i>Photo Bookmark</i>, our <b>Semantic Marker&trade;</b>.
+Basically the <i>metadata</i>, the hyper-links, are stored in the <i>Photo Bookmark</i>, our <b>Semantic Marker&reg;</b>.
 They can be printed out, handed out, stored in on-line photo albums, and they all expose their hyper-links via any newer smart phone scanner.

 <details>
-<summary>Web page creating Semantic Marker&trade;</summary>
+<summary>Web page creating Semantic Marker&reg;</summary>

-The following web page image is the result of the current Tier I Semantic Marker&trade; service running at [SemanticMarker.org](https://SemanticMarker.org) - under the "Use our Service to Create your own Semantic Marker&trade;" tab.
-Clicking "Create Semantic Marker&trade;" will create the image below (with potentially another Graphic Avatar - or user selected.)
+The following web page image is the result of the current Tier I Semantic Marker&reg; service running at [SemanticMarker.org](https://SemanticMarker.org) - under the "Use our Service to Create your own Semantic Marker&reg;" tab.
+Clicking "Create Semantic Marker&reg;" will create the image below (with potentially another Graphic Avatar - or user selected.)

 ![WebPageExample](images/SMTier1Example.png)